ansible/ansible/html/_sources/modules.txt

     /sbin/shutdown -t now

+The given shell command will be executed on all selected nodes.

 This module does not support change hooks and returns the return code from the program as well as timing information about how long the command was running for.